cdktf/cdktf-provider-cloudflare/docs/accessApplication.csharp.md

 The policies associated with the application, in ascending order of precedence.

 When omitted, the application policies are not be updated.
-Warning: Do not use this field while you still have this application ID referenced as `application_id` in an `cloudflare_access_policy` resource, as it can result in an inconsistent state.
+Warning: Do not use this field while you still have this application ID referenced as `application_id` in any `cloudflare_access_policy` resource, as it can result in an inconsistent state.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.33.0/docs/resources/access_application#policies AccessApplication#policies}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.34.0/docs/resources/access_application#policies AccessApplication#policies}

 ---